-- The Association supports legislation that provides all municipalities with complete fiscal home rule and provides municipal officials with the flexibility to choose which combination of funding sources best and most equitably provides revenue to fund services. - The Association supports continued local revenue sharing from gaming sources.
+- The Association supports legislation that provides all municipalities with complete fiscal home rule and provides municipal officials with the flexibility to choose which combination of funding sources best and most equitably provides revenue to fund services. - The Association supports continued local revenue sharing from gaming sources. - The Association supports legislation granting flexibility with public works projects and in local purchasing preferences and encourages the local decision making authority to enter into joint purchasing arrangements where practical for added cost savings. - The Association supports providing necessary services to citizens, however opposes the enforcement of unfunded mandates by rule or by law that require municipalities to provide additional public services without funding provided by the entity that imposes the mandate.

-- The Association supports legislation granting flexibility with public works projects and in local purchasing preferences and encourages the local decision making authority to enter into joint purchasing arrangements where practical for added cost savings. - The Association supports providing necessary services to citizens, however opposes the enforcement of unfunded mandates by rule or by law that require municipalities to provide additional public services without funding provided by the entity that imposes the mandate. - The Association supports maintaining stable revenue streams and therefore opposes the reduction or restriction on municipal revenue sources where no replacement revenue is provided. - The Association supports fiscal home rule and therefore opposes further restrictions on the maximum levy controls. - The Association supports state revenue sharing and compensation means to offset the costs related to providing municipal services to tax-exempt properties. - The Association supports measures that eliminate duplication of services, double taxation upon citizens or provision of services in unincorporated areas. - The Association supports limited liability for municipalities or their agents. - The Association supports regular fee reviews that are tied to inflation/growth factors when municipalities are the recipients of revenues generated by state imposed fees. - The Association supports public bidding laws that focus on the lowest life cycle cost versus lowest initial cost. - The Association supports measures to increase budgeting and fund accounting flexibility and efficiencies, including utilizing electronic banking. - The Association supports setting additional levies outside of the circuit breaker caps which will be used to fund any spending mandates set forth by the state government. - The Association opposes legislation that proposes the appointment instead of election of clerks and clerk-treasurers in cities and towns. - The Association supports complete fiscal home rule for Indiana municipalities which is especially necessary due to the placement of property tax caps in the Indiana Constitution. - The Association opposes changes in administrative rule or statute which would increase the effect of the circuit breaker impacts. - For the integrity of the municipal legislative body and in order to avoid conflicts of interest, the Association supports the prohibition of allowing municipal employees from serving on the council for which they work.

-- The Association supports greater accountability by the state on the collection of local income tax revenue and a more equitable distribution of local income tax revenue.
-The Association opposes the requirement to implement a property tax relief component before a local income tax can be adopted. - The Association supports legislation that would permit referendums for mass transit, which if approved, would allow mass transit debt to be outside of the property tax caps. - The Association supports due process and access to the courts before a public officer (elected or appointed) can be removed from office for infractions related to accounting of public funds and accounting procedures. - The Associations supports the ability for all elected and appointed officials to waive all, or a portion, of the salary for their office. - The Association supports greater transparency and accurate accounting of all revenues, including local income tax revenues, which are collected by the state and distributed to local units.
-Cities and towns should recoup any revenue that has mistakenly been withheld by the state.
+- The Association supports maintaining stable revenue streams and therefore opposes the reduction or restriction on municipal revenue sources where no replacement revenue is provided. - The Association supports reducing impediments to cooperative agreements. - The Association supports fiscal home rule and therefore opposes further restrictions on the maximum levy controls. - The Association supports state revenue sharing and compensation means to offset the costs related to providing municipal services to tax-exempt properties. - The Association supports measures that eliminate duplication of services, double taxation upon citizens or provision of services in unincorporated areas. - The Association supports limited liability for municipalities or their agents. - The Association supports regular fee reviews that are tied to inflation/growth factors when municipalities are the recipients of revenues generated by state imposed fees. - The Association supports public bidding laws that focus on the lowest life cycle cost versus lowest initial cost. - The Association supports measures to increase budgeting and fund accounting flexibility and efficiencies, including utilizing electronic banking. - The Association opposes legislation that proposes the appointment instead of election of clerks and clerk-treasurers in cities and towns. - The Association supports complete fiscal home rule for Indiana municipalities which is especially necessary due to the placement of property tax caps in the Indiana Constitution. - The Association opposes changes in administrative rule or statute which would increase the effect of the circuit breaker impacts. - For the integrity of the municipal legislative body and in order to avoid conflicts of interest, the Association supports the prohibition of allowing municipal employees from serving on the council for which they work. - The Association supports greater accountability by the state on the collection of local income tax revenue and a more equitable distribution of local income tax revenue.
+The Association opposes the requirement to implement a property tax relief component before a local income tax can be adopted. - The Association supports legislation that would permit referendums for mass transit, which if approved, would allow mass transit debt to be outside of the property tax caps. - The Association supports due process and access to the courts before a public officer (elected or appointed) can be removed from office for infractions related to accounting of public funds and accounting procedures.